KDOras/Groupie-Tracker/README.md

 go run server.go
 ```

-make sure to be on the right port before starting your server

 ## Get The Page

 Open your browser and type "localhost:8080"

+Make sure to add port 8080 when you start your server